princess-domingo-projects/spotify-streaming-analysis/README.md

   <li><a href="#libraries">Import Required Libraries</a>
   <li><a href="#explore">Explore the Dataset</a>
   <li><a href="#spotifywebapi">Spotfiy Web API</a>
+  <li>Diagnostic Analysis of the Spotify API Integration
   <li>Exploratory Analysis and Insights
   <li>Hypotheses for 2025
-  <li>Diagnostic Analysis of Spotify API Integration

 </ul>

 <br>